 SUMMER WINE is noted for its deeply cut, wine-red foliage and its dense, free-branching, mounded growth habit.
 It is the result of a cross between P. opulifolius ‘Nanus’ (seed parent) and P. opulifolius ‘Diabolo’ (pollen parent).
 It typically grows 4-6’ tall and as wide, but, unlike the species, is noted for retaining compact form.
 Small pinkish-white, five-petaled flowers in dense, flat, rounded, 1-2” diameter, spiraea-like clusters (corymbs) appear in late spring.
 Ovate to rounded, usually 3-5 lobed leaves (to 4” long) are wine red.
 Foliage color tends to green up in hot summer climates as the summer progresses.
 Ninebark is named for its exfoliating bark (on mature branches) which peels in strips to reveal several layers of reddish to light brown inner bark.
 Bark provides winter interest but is usually hidden by the foliage during the growing season.
 U.S. Plant Patent PP14,821 issued May 25, 2004.

 No serious insect or disease problems.
 Fireblight and leaf spots may occur.

-Specimen or mass.
-Shrub borders, hedge, screen or for erosion control on banks.
+Mass in shrub borders.
+Effective as hedge, screen or for erosion control on banks.
 Native plant garden.
 Able to grow in harsh conditions.